pbv/codex/doc/USER-GUIDE.md

 use to ensure the reproducibility of QuickCheck test cases.

-## Assement and Feedback
+# Assement and Feedback

-Codex assesses submissions by testing them against a large number of test cases (either provided by the author or randomly-generated).
+Codex assesses submissions by testing them against test cases (either provided by the author or randomly-generated).
 The result of testing is a *classification label*, a *timing label* and a *detailed text message*.
-The classification labels are similar to the ones used for [ICPC programming contests](https://icpc.baylor.edu/worldfinals/rules) (e.g. *Accepted*,  *WrongAnswer*, etc.).
+Classification labels are similar to the ones used for [ICPC programming contests](https://icpc.baylor.edu/worldfinals/rules) (e.g. *Accepted*, *WrongAnswer*, etc.).

 When submission are rejected because of a wrong answer, the text message is a human-readable description of a failed test case; this can be used by the student as a starting point for aiding debugging.

-Note that Codex will *always* process submissions regardless of the timing interval specified an exercise; however:
+Note that Codex will *always* evaluate submissions (and report feedback if enabled) regardless of the timing interval specified an exercise; however:

 * the system will not show any feedback for early submissions until the start of submission interval;
-* late submissions will be marked as *Overdue*; it is up to the exercise author to decide how handle these cases.
+* late submissions will simply be marked as *Overdue*; it is up to the administrator to decide how value these submissions.

+## Feedback

 ### Classification labels